 Home safety for dementia patients is an incredibly important part of caretaking.
 With a little extra attention to areas like bathrooms, kitchens, and bedrooms, you and your loved one can rest easy.

 A memory care facility is a great option if your loved one needs more comprehensive care after a dementia diagnosis.
 If you are looking for a memory care facility in Riverview, Florida, check out the Crossings at Riverview, located near Tampa, Florida.
 Our staff and trained healthcare associates work hard to help our residents stay on track with their health goals.
 We invite you to tour our community, meet our friendly staff, and see our amenities first-hand.
 Overlooking the Alafia River on twelve beautiful acres, the Crossings at Riverview offers a relaxing atmosphere, and our talented team is committed to cultivating a welcoming and vibrant community.
 Our goal is to make our community feel like home for all of our residents.
-To schedule a tour, call 813-296-6165 or contact us online.
+To schedule a tour, contact us online.
 We look forward to meeting you!